 There’s a MediaTek Helio A22 on board.
 The GPU of choice is the Power VR GE8320.
-The Helio A22 is an entry level Quad core SoC.
-Performance wise, it is ranked 152 over 180 SoCs that I have compiled on my own site.
+The Helio A22 is an entry-level Quad-core SoC.
+Performance-wise, it is ranked 152 over 180 SoCs that I have compiled on my site.

 It houses a 6.52″ IPS-LCD display that has a 720p (or HD) resolution.
 The Pixel density is 269ppi and the brightness is 400nits.
 This phone is going to be unusable in sunlight.

-	Okay but on a more serious note, that’s how a lot of entry level OEMs sell phones.
-I have seen people turn down a better device with Snapdragon 425 and an 8MP camera to pick a Unisoc SC7731e device with dual cameras, one of which is a QVGA.
+Okay but on a more serious note, that’s how a lot of entry-level OEMs sell phones.
+I have seen people turn down a better device with a Snapdragon 425 and an 8MP camera to pick a Unisoc SC7731e device with dual cameras, one of which is a QVGA.
 So I guess they know their target audience.

 The Redmi A1 and Redmi A1+ cost around 56,900 NGN ($130) which is kind of fair considering inflation.

 Looking at this phone guys, I just knew that this is the spiritual successor to the Redmi Go so I already knew what to expect and possibly who to recommend it to.

 The Helio A22, 8MP camera, 720p LCD and Android 12 Go point to the fact that this device is not for serious people who do videos, play games, or work with their phones.

 It’s as clear as day.